Deformation Quantization for Actions of K\"ahlerian Lie Groups

 The following two results treat the question of morphisms and ideals.
-They can be proven exactly as \cite[Theorem 5.7, Proposition 5.8 and Proposition 5.9]{Ri}, by using Proposition \ref{HOM} and Proposition \ref{IDEAL}. \begin{prop} Fix $\bm\in{\bf\Theta}(\B)$ and let $(A,\alpha)$ and $(B,\beta)$ be two $C^*$-algebras endowed with a strongly continuous actions of $\B$.
+They can be proved exactly as \cite[Theorem 5.7, Proposition 5.8 and Proposition 5.9]{Ri}, by using our Propositions \ref{HOM} and \ref{IDEAL}. \begin{prop} Fix $\bm\in{\bf\Theta}(\B)$ and let $(A,\alpha)$ and $(B,\beta)$ be two $C^*$-algebras endowed with strongly continuous actions of $\B$.
 Then, if $T:A\to B$ is a continuous homomorphism which intertwines the actions $\alpha$ and $\beta$, its restriction $T^\infty:A^\infty\to B^\infty$ extends to a continuous homomorphism $T_{\theta,\bm}:A_{\theta,\bm}\to B_{\theta,\bm}$.
 If moreover $T$ is injective (respectively surjective) then $T_{\theta,\bm}$ is injective (respectively surjective) too. \end{prop}